The Rich & Vibrant History of OHEKA

 Intent on preserving the authenticity of OHEKA, architects, historians, and researchers were brought in to corroborate every detail.
 Slate roof tiles, used in the two-year restoration of the roof, were sourced from the same Vermont quarry where Kahn had purchased the originals.
 More than 222 windows and doors were replaced with custom-made duplicates.
 The handcrafted wrought iron railing on the Grand Staircase took two months to be refinished.
 Faux Bois specialists were brought in to restore the walls in the Library and rubber casters were hired to restore the beautiful plaster mouldings in the Ballroom and the Library.
 The Formal Gardens were recreated using original drawings from The Olmsted Brothers, resurrecting the eight reflecting pools and three fountains.

-Today, after $30 million in restoration, the largest in American History, OHEKA is listed on the National Register of Historic Places and is a member of Historic Hotels of America.
-The Castle is admired around the world as a prestigious venue for weddings and gala celebrations and has been the backdrop to many famous music, television, film, and photo productions, from the making of the classic film, Citizen Kane, to the present day TV series, Royal Pains.
+Today, after $30 million in restoration, the largest in American History, OHEKA CASTLE is listed on the National Register of Historic Places and is a member of of Historic Hotels of America®, the official program of the National Trust for Historic Preservation for recognizing and celebrating the finest historic hotels across America.
+The Castle has earned the reputation as one of the most recognized prestigious wedding venues around the World and has been the backdrop to many famous music, television, film, and photo productions, from the making of the classic film, Citizen Kane, to the more recent TV series, Royal Pains.

 - Otto Hermann Kahn purchased 443 acres of land in Cold Spring Harbor for 1 million dollars where OHEKA was to be built.